faucct/kotlin/docs/inlining/klib-inining.md

 * They can't change publicly accessible signatures, because otherwise we must run them on LazyIr when using module as dependency

 Because of this, pre-inline lowerings should be avoided when possible.

+One more thing, which doesn't exit as separate lowering for now, but probably should be done, is type erasure.
+We need too much context to do it, so we can't do it after inline function deserialization.
+Now it happens during inlining itself.

 ### Debug information